Our beginner’s guide on how to choose a backpack will help you make the best choice for your backpacking needs, ensuring comfort and reliability.

 The below are some additional features and accessories to bear in mind when considering how to choose a backpack.

 Waterproofing: Fully waterproof packs, especially large capacity backpacks are rare because they require lots of stitching, zippers and will invariably have a hole in the top (so you can pack it!).
 Instead, tough and durable fabrics are used offering some water resistance.
 These can be coated with a water repellent treatment, or a far more popular option is a removable rain cover.
 Another (or additional) option is to pack your gear in waterproof stuff sacs.

 Security: If you’re backpacking abroad and likely to be travelling through a lot of cities and transport hubs it could be worth investing in additional security products.
 Slash proof mesh nets and padlocks are just one way to further secure your luggage.

-Streamlining: Backpacks are not ideal for airports and often fall foul of conveyer belts and end up in the oversized luggage area.
-A product like Osprey’s Airporter can make flying easier and your kit that touch safer.
+Streamlining: Backpacks are not ideal for airports.
+They often fall foul of conveyor belts or end up in the oversized luggage area.
+A flight cover or protector for your backpack can make flying easier and your kit that touch safer.